P-8-project/P-8/README.md

 ./p-8
 ```

 By default, P-8 listens on port 7999 and requests are handled by its internal test handler.
-You can confirm P-8 is working by browsing to `http://localhost:7999/`.
-Next, you should modify P-8's `routes` file to route requests to your backend web server.
+You can confirm the server is working by browsing to `http://localhost:7999/`.
+Next, you should modify the `routes` config file to route requests to your backend webserver.
 See [Configuration](http://p-8.org/docs/#configuration).

 Scalability
 -----------